 A Russian graffiti artist P183 aka "Bankski" to some, is behind Banksy-like murals that have been showing up in and around Moscow.
 The Banksy comparison though shouldn't be taken too far.
-P183 could as easily be linked with Blek le Rat as an influence - in the end it's about P183's work and his brave venture in Russia at a time of deep political unrest.
+P183 could as easily be linked with Blek le Rat as an influence - in the end it's about P183's work at a time of deep political unrest.
 The Banksy comparison has helped give him some profile.

 There is little out there about the man himself.
 According to reports P183's a 28-year old dude named Pavel.
 Other sources claim he's an active member of the Russian LiveJournal community.

 P183's street art - raw eye-catching stuff - has drawn the Banksy comparisons for obvious reasons.
 In the Moscow area his mural-style graffiti turns up on median dividers, walls, even on bridges.
 He has also undertaken some fairly ambitious mixed media installations.

 P183 and Banksy have their own distinctive styles.
-Wit and message are neatly combined in some of Banksy's best work.
+Wit and message are brilliantly fused in some of Banksy's best work.
 The humor doesn't detract from the power of the message.
 P183 also sends a strong message.
-There is a visceral, dramatic quality to some of his work.
+There is a visceral, dramatic power to some of his best work.
 It will be interesting to see where he takes it.